 Where To Place Compost Bins

-The same basic principles outlined in the GARDEN ZONES Section also apply to picking the best site for your compost bins.
-However, as well as considering distance from your back door, you should also be mindful of the distance to the main vegetable patch as it is usually the main generator of green waste.
+However, as well as considering distance from your kitchen door, you should also be mindful of the distance to the main vegetable patch as it is usually the main generator of green waste.
 Carting this material even a few short metres to your compost bins will add a lot of extra work over a year.
+If you don’t have chickens I recommend that your bins be placed as close as possible to the main vegetable patch, though if you are applying Garden Zones principles the vegetable bed should also be reasonably close to your kitchen door.

 Placing your compost bins in the chicken run will improve the quality of the compost.

-Best Compost Bin Size
+Compost Bin Size

 Small bins will dry out more quickly and are subject to greater temperature variations outside of the heat generated from the composting process.
 This in turn discourages worms and can kill the beneficial microbes that break down organic matter, thereby slowing the whole composting process down and producing a poorer quality finished compost.